Skyeward/cafe-data-generator/_README.txt

  - The API can occasionally fail, if not due to over-requesting then simply bandwidth limitations.
 Try again in a short while if this is the case.

- - If all names are returning "Alan Smithee" in the csv file, set debug_mode to False in the get_random_names(order_count, True) call in generate_csv().
+ - You can customize the csv output by changing values in settings.yaml

 IF USING EMULATED_CSV_GENERATOR: